 Types of chemotherapy

-The drugs used for the blast phase of CML are the same as for acute myeloid leukamia.
-You usually have a combination of chemotherapy drugs into your bloodstream.
+The drugs used for the blast phase of CML are the same as for acute myeloid leukaemia (AML).
+You usually have a combination of chemotherapy drugs into your bloodstream through a drip.

 High dose chemotherapy

-Your doctor might suggest high dose chemotherapy treatment followed by a bone marrow or stem cell transplant if your CML doesn't respond well to imatinib (Glivec).
-Or if imatinib stops working.
-A transplant can cure some people with CML.
+Your doctor might suggest high dose chemotherapy treatment followed by a stem cell or bone marrow transplant if your CML has not responded to previous treatment with targeted cancer drugs such as imatinib.

 You need to:

-- be reasonably fit to have a bone marrow or stem cell transplant
+- be reasonably fit to have a stem cell or bone marrow transplant

 - go into hospital to have high dose chemotherapy through a drip

-This treatment is intensive.
+This treatment is intensive and not suitable for everyone.
 You have a high risk of picking up an infection afterwards and will need to stay in hospital for a few weeks at least.